HazelCunuder/notes/dev-front/semaine-2/jour-5.md

 > If there is no `break` then the code keep executing itself until the end of the `switch` without checking any following `case`.

+### Grouping of "case"

+`case` that share the same code can be grouped.

+The abilityu to group `case` is a byproduct of the above mentionned quirk with the lack of `break`.